nightroman/FarNet/PowerShellFar/README.md

 ---
 **Documentation**

-These files are not installed but included to the package:

 - *About-PowerShellFar.htm* - this documentation
 - *History.txt* - the change log

 ---
 **Bench scripts**

 Included Bench scripts are ready to use tools for various tasks.
-There are also test and demo scripts for learning PowerShellFar and PowerShell.
 In order to to use these scripts directly from Bench include the directory Bench in the path.
+There are also tests and scripts for learning PowerShellFar and PowerShell.

-New users may want to configure the module with [Profile.ps1](#profileps1).
-Then it should be copied to *%FARPROFILE%\FarNet\PowerShellFar*.
-It adds various features including additional menu items invoking the scripts.
+New users may want to configure the module with [Profile.ps1](#profileps1) in *%FARPROFILE%\FarNet\PowerShellFar*.

 **Colorer support**

-The syntax scheme *powershell.hrc* and the optional color scheme *visual.hrd* come with the Colorer package.
-They provide syntax highlighting in PowerShell files.
+The syntax scheme *powershell.hrc* and the optional color scheme *visual.hrd* come with the official Colorer plugin.
+They provide editor syntax highlighting.

-**Console window**

-If you use a lot of PowerShell commands with console output consider to start Far Manager in window mode (`Far.exe /w`) and set/save the large enough buffer height.
-Alternatively, set this mode permanently (`System.WindowMode = true`) in the list of settings (type `far:config` in the command line).

-If you work a lot with power panels then set/save the console width at least 164, so that panel widths are 80 or more.
-Many PowerShell type formats are designed with 80 columns in mind.

 *********************************************************************